vuejs/awesome-vue/README.md

   - [Statamic](http://v2.statamic.com)
   - [Embalses!](http://embalses.azurewebsites.net/) A tool to report water dam level using the U.S. Geological Survey database.
   - [TravelMap](http://clem.travelmap.fr) A simple way for travellers to create a blog based on a Map
+  - [movienote.org](http://movienote.org) A app which help users maintaining a list about what movie they have watched.

 - #### Interactive Experiences